Daniel-Mietchen/events/SciDataCon-2018.md

 # About

-This file collects links to my submissions for [SciDataCon 2018](https://www.scidatacon.org/IDW2018/).
+This file collects information related to my participation in [SciDataCon 2018](https://www.scidatacon.org/IDW2018/).

 # Sessions I am involved in